 STEVEN LABRIE, a native of Dallas, Texas, is beginning to attract attention for his beautiful timbre, expressive singing and dramatic presence.
 Mr. LaBrie was named among the five leading lyric baritones to watch by Opera News.

-During the 2019-2020 season, Mr. LaBrie will make his role debut as Mr. Maguire in Tobias Picker's Emmeline with Tulsa Opera and role/company debuts as Heger/Jäger in Dvořák's Rusalka at the Tiroler Festspiele Earl.
-Additionally, he will make his debut at the Stern Auditorium / Perelman Stage of Carnegie Hall with The Cecilia Chorus of N.Y. singing the baritone solos in Orff's Carmina Burana and Walton's Belshazzar's Feast.
+During the 2019-2020 season, Mr. LaBrie was to make his role debut as Mr. Maguire in Tobias Picker's Emmeline with Tulsa Opera and role/company debuts as Heger/Jäger in Dvořák's Rusalka at the Tiroler Festspiele Erl.
+Additionally, his engagements included his debut at the Stern Auditorium / Perelman Stage of Carnegie Hall with The Cecilia Chorus of N.Y. singing the baritone solos in Orff's Carmina Burana and Walton's Belshazzar's Feast.
 Mr. LaBrie was to also return to Jazz at Lincoln Center to sing Escamillo in Bizet's Carmen with MasterVoices.
 Additionally, he was to sing the baritone solos in Mendelssohn's Elijah with the St. George's Choral Society of NYC.
 Regretfully, due to COVID-19 cancellations, the only performances that took place were Rusalka with the Tiroler Festspiele Erl and the NYC Elijah.